Licensing Changes and Initiatives- April 2017

 On 1 April 2017 it became a requirement that anyone purchasing alcohol wholesale is required to check that the wholesaler they are buying from is approved on the Alcohol Wholesaler’s Registration Scheme (AWRS) operated by HM Revenue and Customs.
 The following leaflet gives giving further details about the scheme

-The Council are currently consulting on an additional section to the Statement of Licensing Policy in relation to Notting Hill Carnival - For further details please see the Council's Licensing Policy webpage.
+The public consultation on an additional section to the Statement of Licensing Policy in relation to Notting Hill Carnival closed at midnight on 25 February 2018, which means that no further comments can be considered.
+The comments which we received are now being reviewed and the revised Statement of Licensing Policy will be published in due course. - For further details please see the Council's Licensing Policy webpage.

 Details of applications which are currently pending and open for public consultation can be found on the Council's Pending Applications Licensing Register.